-To determine how much tax you will pay on dividends, you need to add all of your income together (dividend income + director’s salary + any other taxable income) and work out which Income Tax band you’re in, thus which dividend tax rate applies.
+To determine how much tax you will pay on dividends, you need to add all of your income together (dividend income + director’s salary + any other taxable income) and work out which Income Tax band you’re in (thus, which dividend tax rates apply).

 It may be the case that you pay no Income Tax or Dividend Tax at all if your total personal income is within your tax-free Personal Allowance and Dividend Allowance.
 On the other hand, you may have to pay tax at more than one rate if your total income takes you above the basic rate Income Tax band.

 If you are a shareholder and director in a UK limited company, the tax that you will pay on dividends is a key consideration when determining how to pay yourself through your company – i.e., is it better to take a director’s salary or dividends or a combination of both?